nvda-es/devguides_translation/original_docs/w10addoninternals.md

 The app modules (and for one in particular, more than an app module) in question are:

 * Calculator (calculator.py): while entering calculations, entered expression will be announced via name change handler.
 Because this may interfere with typed character announcement in NVDA, the calculator display will be announced only when actual results appear or when the display is cleared.
+* People (peopleapp.py): NVDA will announce first suggestion when looking for a contact.
+Unlike other search fields, there is no controller for event.
+However, the suggestion raises item selected event.
 * Cortana (searchui.py): Cortana uses name change events and specific automation ID's to convey text messages.
 Name change event is also employed when Cortana tries to understand the text a user is dictating, which in old releases of the add-on meant NVDA would announce gibberish, subsequently resolved in later add-on releases.
 * Settings (systemsettings.py): NVDA will announce messages such as Windows Update notifications, and this is done through live region changed event (name change event in older add-on releases).
 * Sets interface (tabexperiencehost.py) on Redstone 5: when switching between app tabs, NVDA will announce name and position of the new tab.